 What's on at the Cinema this Summer?
 Here are the Latest Kids Movies that are on the big screen right now.

 How many of the National Trust's 50 things to do before you're 11¾ have you done?
-50 things for the kids to do out of doors, plus The National Trust offer local family events including den building, pond dipping, bug hunts and tree climbing, and get some crossed off your list.
+50 things for the kids to do out of doors, plus

 Get the bikes out and go for a ride.
 If you don't have bikes, many local forests or bike trails have bike hire facilities.
 Cycling is great exercise and you get to see the place where you are cycling much better than you can from the window of a car.

-In Northern Ireland, the is having a WWT's Castle Espie has a whole host of kids activities over the summer including pond dipping, sketching, crafts and story time events
+In Northern Ireland, the is having a WWT's Castle Espie has a whole host of kids activities over the summer including pond dipping, sketching, crafts and story time events.

-Kids Week In the West End runs from 1st to 31st August each year (Yes, yes, I know that's more than a week - but a month is so much better!) and offers free and discounted tickets for children to West End shows, theatre workshops and other special events.
-Tickets go very fast so book up as soon as possible.
-Tickets tend to be limited, so here our our picks for the best shows in the West End for families.
+Kids Week In the West End runs from 24th July to 6th September each year (Yes, yes, I know that's more than a week - but a month is so much better!) and offers free and discounted tickets for children to West End shows, theatre workshops and other special events.

-A-Maize-ing.
-Corn mazes are sprouting up all over the UK.
-A corn maze is a temporaty maze grown just for one summer.
 Visit your nearest one and help a local farmer - they are only available until harvest time!!
 To find out where the nearest maze to you crops up, visit maizemaze.org.uk.

-Buxton Flowerpot Trail is a fun project which fills the Derbyshire town of Buxton with flowerpot people.
 Residents are encouraged to make their own using recycled materials where possible and you can buy a trail map to find all of them.
-The theme for 2023 is 'Gilbert & Sullivan', celebrating the return to Buxton of the International Gilbert & Sullivan Festival.
+The theme for 2024 is Olympics & Paralympics.

 Play Tennis for Free.
 Well almost - you have to bring your own racket and balls, but the Tennis For Free campaign has a list of free to use courts in the UK.